Jianpingc7226/apcsa-freedom-project/README.md

 by Jianping Chen

 ## Context
-The “Freedom Project” for APCSA is all about learning a tool out side of our class content and use it to design and develop our own app.
-The purpose of this blog is to document all my learning process and problem I had encountered during my learning.
+The “Freedom Project” for APCSA is all about learning a tool outside of our class content and using it to design and develop our app.
+The purpose of this blog is to document all my learning processes and the problem I encountered during my learning.

 ## Content
 For my project, I am making an Android Education Forum.
 This blog will walk through my process of independently studying firebase and android studio in order to make a mobile forum that allow students and educators to ask and answer questions.